Homemade French Fries

 I believe that Baking them Dry without any water yields far better results than if you were to boil them either already cut up or whole and then cut up.
 The enemy of Fries is Water.
 We only introduce the water component after the Potato has been cooked and only to Brine which toughens the exterior walls and Infuses Flavor into the Fries.

 Previously I boiled the Fries in the Brine and it does work to get Golden Crispy Homemade.
 You can still sometimes go soggy because of the retained water.
-Not so with Oven Baked Potatoes and the added benefit is that any time your potatoes need to be used up.
-Bake them and freeze so you can make fries later.
-No Waste and the best method for homemade fries.

 See this is just one example.
 The Previous recipe called for Brining and then Boiling the Fries.
 However further experimenting revealed that a Baked Potato is by far the way to go.